jbx-protocol/juice-docs-v2/docs/api/contracts/jbsingletokenpaymentterminalstore/write/recordredemptionfor.md

   @param _holder The account that is having its tokens redeemed.
   @param _projectId The ID of the project to which the tokens being redeemed belong.
   @param _tokenCount The number of project tokens to redeem, as a fixed point number with 18 decimals.
-  @param _balanceDecimals The amount of decimals expected in the returned `reclaimAmount`.
-  @param _balanceCurrency The currency that the returned `reclaimAmount` is expected to be in terms of.
   @param _memo A memo to pass along to the emitted event.
   @param _metadata Bytes to send along to the data source, if one is provided.